data-lessons/library-shell-DEPRECATED/lesson-materials/2015-09-29_Libcarp-lesson-two.md

 ## Hour Two

 ______
-### Stuff you can use in your pratice - Manipulating, counting and mining research data
+### Stuff you can use in your practice - Manipulating, counting and mining research data

 **SLIDE** Now you can work with the unix shell you can move onto learning how to count and mine data.
-These are rather simple and are unlikely not improve your work.
+These are rather simple and are unlikely to revolutionise your work.
 They are, however, alongside the consistent file structure and naming I touched on last week, the foundation of a more powerful set of commands that can count and mine your data.

 ______
 #### Counting

-**SLIDE** You will begin by counting the contents of files using the Unix shell.
+You will begin by counting the contents of files using the Unix shell.
 The Unix shell can be used to quickly generate counts from across files, something that is tricky to achieve using the graphical user interfaces of standard office suites.

 In the Unix shell, use the `cd` command to navigate to the directory that contains our data: the `tabular` subdirectory of the `...libcarp-wk2-data` directory.
 Remember, if at any time you are not sure where you are in your directory structure, type `pwd` and hit enter.